ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 {: caption="Table 1.
 Responsibilities for incident and operations for VMware Solutions Shared" caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 [^mzr1]: Multizone region virtual data centers are limited to allow listed customers.
-For more information, contact your {{site.data.keyword.vmwaresolutions_short}} representative.
+For more information, contact your VMware Solutions representative.

 [^mzr2]: Multizone region virtual data centers are limited to allow listed customers.
-For more information, contact your {{site.data.keyword.vmwaresolutions_short}} representative.
+For more information, contact your VMware Solutions representative.

 ### Incident and operations management for VMware Solutions Dedicated
 {: #understand-responsib-incident-and-ops-dedicated}